yifanwang97/Explainable-fuzzy-integral/README.md

 Before using fuzzy integral combine the shape, texture, and color features, we need to training deep learning networks for each single feature.
 ### Training Deep learning networks
 Please refer to the foler (i.e., 1_fuzzy_integral_fold1/Training_DNNs).
 Run "main_shape.py".
 We can get a ResNet18 model for the shape images.
-The training results are shown in
+The training results are shown in a txt file "1_fuzzy_integral_fold1/data/all_datasets/model/shape_resnet18/log.txt".